The Glia Society

 The journal "Thoth"

-The journal "Thoth" is available only to members and appears in digital form (P.D.F.).
+The journal "Thoth" is available only to members and appears in digital format.
 It guarantees absolute freedom of speech and has no editorial changes or censorship of any kind.
 Thoth is filled with members' submissions, and occasionally contains material by others.

 Thoth is named after the Egyptian moon god, who weighed the hearts of the deceased to determine if they would be admitted to the hereafter or, if the examination was failed, torn apart by a monster.
 Thoth is also the name used by the future Grail Society member.